enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

   <img class="vertical" src="/images/posts/vertical-stateful@2x.png" alt="Stateful Html Graph – vertical">
 </p>

-In a second step the website is “modernised” by adding BrowserScripts to give the website a snappier feel.
+In a second step the website is “modernised” by adding JavaScripts to give the website a snappier feel.
 The login form gets replaced so the user sees a nice spinner when logging in, some items are replaced to be loaded right in the browser to avoid having to reload the whole page and so on.

-This approach is typically taken because it creates crawlable pages that can even be accessed with browsers that don’t have BrowserScript enabled or are too outdated to properly execute your BrowserScript.
+This approach is typically taken because it creates crawlable pages that can even be accessed with browsers that don’t have JavaScript enabled or are too outdated to properly execute your JavaScript.

 This approach is problematic for multiple reasons though:

-- You suddenly have to maintain two code bases: the HTML-only variant, and the BrowserScript on top of it
+- You suddenly have to maintain two code bases: the HTML-only variant, and the JavaScript on top of it
-- There’s a lot more overall complexity since your BrowserScript needs to interact properly with your HTML version (if the HTML changes, the BrowserScript might break)
+- There’s a lot more overall complexity since your JavaScript needs to interact properly with your HTML version (if the HTML changes, the JavaScript might break)
-- In most cases the cool BrowserScript variants will never make it, because there is already a working HTML implementation, and there are more important things to do than provide a better version of an already existing feature
+- In most cases the cool JavaScript variants will never make it, because there is already a working HTML implementation, and there are more important things to do than provide a better version of an already existing feature

 So in order to also have an HTML only version, you actually create a worse website for 98% of your users to accommodate 2%.